nmpellecchia/Reading-List/README.md

 # Technologies used

-The simple API uses Python, and the client side JQuery.
-With HTML and Bootstrap CSS.
+- API made using Flask, A Python library
+- Jquery, Javascript library
+- For the interface: HTML y Bootstrap

 # Getting started